jenkinsci/azure-ad-plugin/README.md

 > ***Important***: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.

-A Jenkins Plugin that supports authentication & authorization via Azure Active Directory.
+A Jenkins Plugin that supports authentication & authorization via Microsoft Entra ID ([previously known as Azure Active Directory](https://learn.microsoft.com/en-us/entra/fundamentals/new-name)).

-## Setup In Azure Active Directory
+## Setup In Microsoft Entra ID

-1. Open `Azure Active Directory`, click `App registrations`
+1. Open `Microsoft Entra ID`, click `App registrations`

 1. Click `New registration`